So a few weeks back, I watched the season finale of Interview With The Vampire.

 Nearly 90 years in the future in the year 2022 during the interview with Louis, Daniel Malloy accuses Louis of still be enthralled by Lestat, leaving his body in a pile of garbage swarming with rats is a chance for Lestat to recover.

 In the present, Malloy gets a surprise revelation.
-Louis' familiar, Rashid, is in fact a vampire named Armand, a vampire over 500 years old with the power of flight and the resist the light of the sun.
+Louis' familiar, Rashid, is in fact a vampire named Armand, a vampire over 500 years old with the power of flight and to resist the light of the sun.

 And that is where we leave things at the end of season 1.